Leland-Kwong/react-atomic/README.md

 # Retomic

 Retomic is a reactive state management system for React.
-The idea is based on [clojure's atoms](https://clojure.org/reference/atoms).
+The idea is to atomically update the state based on [clojure's atoms](https://clojure.org/reference/atoms).

 ## Installation